-“Could I get a discount?
-Your pricing is over my budget.”
+“Can I get a discount?”
 If you’ve ever received a request like that, you know how frustrating it can be.
-Here’s exactly what to say when your client asks to do it cheaper so you can retain their business or gracefully decline.
+Here’s what to say when your client asks if you can do it cheaper.

-You understand better than anyone how much effort and dedication goes into running your own business.
-Which is why one of the most frustrating questions to answer is: “Why do you cost so much?”
+You understand better than anyone how much effort and dedication goes into running your own business and pricing your services.
+This is why one of the most frustrating questions to answer is: “Why do you cost so much?”

 Get our free email response guide for pricing questions

-In collaboration with Galler.ee, the premier template shop for entrepreneurs, we created a free email response guide with a pre-written response for “why do you cost so much?”
+In collaboration with Galler.ee, the premier template shop for entrepreneurs, we’re offering a free email response guide with a pre-written template for “why do you cost so much?”
 Download the guide below to get started.

 Acknowledge the question